 Are You Ready to Take the Next Step Towards Straighter Teeth?

 Do you feel like you’re finally ready to take the next step towards straighter teeth?
-Dr. Reddick and the Reddick Orthodontics team are here to help Melbourne, Florida patients with all of their orthodontic care needs.
+Dr. Reddick and the Melbourne Orthodontics team are here to help Melbourne, Florida patients with all of their orthodontic care needs.
 If you want straighter teeth, at last, contact us to arrange a consultation with Dr. Reddick anytime.
-Dr. Reddick and the Reddick Orthodontics team are looking forward to seeing you soon.
+Dr. Reddick and the Melbourne Orthodontics team are looking forward to seeing you soon.